bGraphic/varsom-parse/README.md

   * Ask benedicte@lillyapps.no for the appropriate keys for prod, beta and test.
   * Create your own Parse app to use in development.

-## Parse app
+## How to create your Parse app

 1. Create a parse account: https://www.parse.com/signup
-2. Create a parse a new project: https://www.parse.com/apps/new
+2. Create a new project: https://www.parse.com/apps/new
 3. Add your parse app keys to global.json.
   * Keys can be found under settings -> keys
 4. Deploy to parse: `parse deploy varsom-dev`